-- Member States should develop a system for controlling the maritime security activities in its port facilities94.
-The national system developed must be adequately implemented; - Control can result in the imposition of sanctions.
-Hence Member States should develop a system to ensure that port facilities are subject to control and sanctions in case of non-compliance. - This means that Member States are responsible and accountable at all time towards the EU, and as a consequence to the Commission, of a thorough enforcement of maritime security measures by port facilities situated within their territories.
+- Member States should develop a system for controlling the maritime security activities in its port facilities140.
+The national system developed shall be adequately implemented; - Control can result in the imposition of sanctions.
+Hence Member States should develop a system to ensure that port facilities are subject to control and sanctions in case of non-compliance; - This means that Member States are responsible and accountable at all time towards the EU, and as a consequence to the Commission, of a thorough enforcement of maritime security measures by port facilities situated within their territories.

-- A port facility inspection programme is developed to verify the implementation and test the effectiveness of the port facility security plan considering the specific monitoring needs for each port facility.
-Such programme could include regular and ad hoc supervision, and consider other control activities (e.g., on-site visit, participation in exercises). - Monitoring activities to be recorded so evidence can be presented during inspections.
+• A port facility inspection programme is developed to verify the implementation and test the effectiveness of the port facility security plan considering the specific monitoring needs for each port facility.
+Such programme could include regular and ad hoc supervision, and consider other control activities (e.g., on-site visit, participation in exercises).